 Because of my public ministry, I receive a lot of questions.
 One question that comes up from time to time is whether the questioner should go to seminary or perhaps the location that one should attend seminary.

 I see myself in many of these people.
-15 years ago, I was in the same boat, just accepted my “call to preach” and was ready to go to school to get the entrance requirements into ministry.
+A while ago, I was in the same boat, just accepted my “call to ministry” and was ready to go to school to get the entrance requirements into ministry.

 Also don’t expect seminary to help you determine the kind of ministry that you are to enter.
 Well unless you want to go into the parish.
 Those of us in other ministries have to kind of feel our way around without much help.